 The National Disability Insurance Scheme (NDIS) is expanding across NSW and offers significant new economic, social and community opportunities.
 At full implementation, the NSW market will grow to an expected $6.8 billion.

 The Disability Sector Scale-Up (DSSU) program aims to assist businesses, workers, and local communities with maximising economic opportunities from the NDIS rollout.

-Based on stakeholder feedback and available evidence, DSSU will focus on specific areas in the sector, such as rural and remote service delivery, culturally and linguistically appropriate support and untapped opportunities for small and medium enterprises (SMEs).
+Based on stakeholder feedback and available evidence, DSSU focuses on specific areas such as rural and remote service delivery, culturally and linguistically appropriate support and untapped opportunities for small and medium enterprises (SMEs).

 For further information email firstname.lastname@example.org

 The NSW Government is investing in infrastructure at record levels.
 This investment also provides an opportunity to boost the number of skilled workers in the construction sector and create fresh pathways to employment across the state.

 We’re focused on improving the experience for people during construction training and apprenticeships to ensure more people complete their training and are ready and appropriately skilled to join the industry.

 - Intensive up-front training for apprentices to prepare them for construction placements on Infrastructure Skills Legacy demonstration projects

 - Support for apprentices and trainees to help improve the experience on the job and help boost completion rates for apprentices and trainees

 - Supporting Infrastructure Projects with a Project Officer at each Infrastructure Skills Legacy demonstration site – to assist in accessing existing Smart and Skilled training options, including core skills (literacy, numeracy) and workplace skills